OpenWork-NZ/ANZLIC-Metadata-Tool-help/Service-Metadata.md

     * For tight couplings, a coupled resource **Must** be provided using the "Link to a dataset" button in the "Thumbnails & Distributions" sidebar section.

 ## Contains Operation
->NOTE: Each _Contains Operation_ instance describes one and only one method provided by the service.
-By EMA guidance, there _Should_ be one metadata entry for each service type.

 ### Operation Name
 _A unique identifier for this interface_